-According to the concept of hattou shin, ideally a person’s head should be one-eighth of the total height.
-The upper half of the body should be equivalent to the total length of three heads while the legs should be as long as 4 heads.
-This translates to a person having a small face and long legs which are desirable in Japan.
+According to the concept of hattou shin, ideally a person’s head should be one-eighth of their total height.
+The upper half of the body should be equivalent to the total length of three heads while the legs should be as long as four heads.
+This translates to a person having a small face as being something aesthetically beautiful.

 Shokkaku hairstyle (literally antenna hairstyle in English) is where two long strands of hair frame the sides of the face.
-Idols can be seen rocking this hairstyle often.
+Jaapnese idols can be seen rocking this hairstyle often.
 The thicker the strands that frame your cheeks, the slimmer your face would look.

 The great thing about this hairstyle is that it actually looks very good, so its popularity can be attributed to something greater than the desire to fool people’s senses and make one’s face seem smaller.

 There are many popular poses in Japan that can be found all over Instagram, including the mushiba pozu or “cavity pose” that makes one’s face look smaller.
 Additionally, when people pose for a photo next to someone with a smaller face, it is not uncommon for those who perceive their heads to be be bigger to either step a few centimeters back or ask the person with the smaller face to be closer to the camera.